BBC News Online

-BBC News Online is the website of BBC News, the division of the BBC responsible for newsgathering and production.
-It is one of the most popular news websites, with 1.2 billion website visits in April 2021, as well as being used by 60% of the UK's internet users for news.
+BBC News Online is the website of BBC News, the division of the public-service British Broadcasting Corporation (BBC) responsible for newsgathering and production.
+It is "Britain's most popular online news destination", used by 62% of the country's internet users for news.
+(Note: As of 2022) There is also an international edition of the site which receives 1.2 billion monthly website visits worldwide, (Note: As of April 2021) making it is one of the most popular news websites globally.

-The website contains international news coverage, as well as British, entertainment, science, and political news.
+The website contains global news coverage, as well as British, entertainment, science, lifestyle and political news, by the BBC's digital editorial team.
 Many reports are accompanied by audio and video from the BBC's television and radio news services, while the latest TV and radio bulletins are also available to view or listen to on the site together with other current affairs programmes.
+The website's text output is also fed to BBC Red Button.

-BBC News Online is closely linked to its sister department website, that of BBC Sport.
+The domestic version of BBC News Online is closely linked to its sister department website, that of BBC Sport.
 Both sites follow similar layout and content options and respective journalists work alongside each other.
 Location information provided by users is also shared with the website of BBC Weather to provide local content.

-From 1998 to 2001 the site was named best news website at the BAFTA Interactive Entertainment Awards when the award category was withdrawn.
-It has previously won both the Judges' award and the People's Voice award for best news site at the annual Webby Awards.